CSCI4850/s21-team8-project/README.md

 - Inside Jupyter Notebook, navigate to the directory where you downloaded this repository's files.

+- if you want to run demo with **pretrained model** select the notebook titled **"chatbot_guiDemo.ipynb"** or if you want to run demo with **added training** select the notebook titled **"Chatbot_Train_Demo_Combined.ipynb"**

-- Within the directory that holds the repository's files, select the notebook titled **"Chatbot_Train_Demo_Combined"**.
-Once this notebook is open, in the notebook's toolbar, click the run command to run through the cells in the notebook.
-After running through the notebook, you will have trained and loaded up chatbot model and GUI to demo our chatbot.
+- Once either notebook is open, in the notebook's toolbar, click the run command to run through the cells in the notebook.
+After running through either selected notebook, our chatbot gui will appear for demonstration.

 Helpful Resources:
 - https://docs.anaconda.com/anaconda/user-guide/getting-started/